 This 5 minute and 4 ingredient ravioli sauce will make you believe you are eating out in the best of restaurants.
-Not too bad for a quick weeknight dinner, is it?!
+Creamy sauce flavoured with sun-dried tomato pesto, garlic and basil comes together in a flash!

 If you are anything like me, you rely on quick and filling pasta dishes on busy weeknights.
 They are delicious, always popular with kids and adults alike.
 They are also economical.